Vuzix: Heavy Stock Promotion, Ongoing SEC Inquiry, Stagnant IP, Overhyped CES Awards And Ugly Financials

 VUZI Remains in Financial Distress

-- In 2016, the Company had a gross margin of -54%.
-In other words, it cost them 54% more to produce the goods than the goods actually sold for.
+- In 2016, the company had a gross margin of -54%.
+In other words, it cost VUZI 54% more to produce the goods than the goods actually sold for.

 - Freight costs accounted for 24% of the cost of sales.
 Such high freight rates may make sense if shipping steel beams via helicopter but Vuzix is shipping lightweight headsets and glasses that retail for up to $1,000.

-- The Company has increased its operating loss with remarkable consistency.
-Operating losses have increased in each of the past 5 years, with a 5 year CAGR of 34.53%.
+- The company has increased its operating loss with remarkable consistency.
+Operating losses have increased in each of the past five years, with a five-year CAGR of 34.53%.

-- The Company generated 62 cents in sales per every dollar invested in sales and marketing.
+- The company generated 62 cents in sales per every dollar invested in sales and marketing.

-The company has not only consistently slowed sales over the past 5 years, but their products have also become less profitable.
-Sales have grown at a 5-year CAGR of -8% while CoGS have grown at a 5-year CAGR of 7.05%.
+The company has not only consistently slowed sales over the past five years, but its products have also become less profitable.
+Sales have grown at a five-year CAGR of -8% while COGS has grown at a five-year CAGR of 7.05%.

 Beyond headline figures, the company shows several troubling irregularities: